auchung/seasonal-recipes/README.md

 ### Performance

-- **Baseline RMSE**: 0.6360
+- Baseline RMSE: 0.6360

 The baseline model establishes a starting point for performance.
-Although this model can improve, it already captures some meaning from the features and establishing a benchmark to refer back to.
+Although this model can improve, it already captures some meaning from the features and establishes a benchmark to refer back to.

 ---